Why Microsectioning sample preparation?

-To determine the relationship between gridding/polishing parameters and the quality of the surface finish, a Design of Experiments (DOE) method has been a powerful tool.
-This methodology together with the accumulated experience and the scientific background of our team enabled us to identify the main variables controlling the sectioning process, a knowledge that is used to predict the results, ensure replicability and minimize the process time.
+To determine the relationship between grinding/polishing parameters and the quality of the surface finish, a Design of Experiments (DOE) method has been a powerful tool.
+This methodology together with the accumulated experience and the scientific background of our team enabled us to identify the main variables controlling the sectioning process, a knowledge that is used to predict the results, ensure replicability and minimize the processing time.
 These developments were presented in EMPS workshop organized by ESA in 2018.
 (Evaluation of Microsection Techniques for Materialographic Analysis of Electronic Devices, C. López-López et al., EMPS-9, 2018.).

 Finally, our experienced technicians use a carefully refined polishing process to yield a smooth finish, which is then ready for optical and fluorescence microscopy analysis.

 As it was mentioned before a wrong microsectioning protocol can induce spurious features, artefact and even irreversible damage the sample.
 The former may lead to a sleading interpretation of the actual quality of the device/solder joint or inspected device.
 Being this a critical issue that does not only depends on the used protocol but also on the skills and training of the technical team conducting the activities, the European Space Agency (ESA) selects those laboratories that according to the higher quality standards are recommended to perform such operations.